LijunChang/Graph_Edit_Distance/README.md

 # Graph_Edit_Distance

 This project includes the codes for exactly computing and verifying the graph edit distance between two graphs.
 It outperforms the state-of-the-art algorithms by several orders of magnitude.
-Details can be found in our paper [Efficient Graph Edit Distance Computation and Verification via Anchor-aware Lower Bound Estimation](https://arxiv.org/abs/1709.06810).
+Details can be found in our paper https://lijunchang.github.io/ged.pdf.

-[ged](ged) is the executable, and is compiled on Debian Linux System. [graph_q.txt](graph_q.txt) and [graph_g.txt](graph_g.txt) are example graphs.
+[ged](ged) is the executable, and is compiled on macOS Sierra. [graph_q.txt](graph_q.txt) and [graph_g.txt](graph_g.txt) are example graphs.

 ## Running Format
 ./ged [1. query_graph_file] [2. data_graph_file] [3. “astar” or “bfs”] [4.
 “LS” or “LSa” or “BM” or “BMa” or “SM” or “SMa” or “BMb”] [5. threshold, optional]